 Slovak anti-corruption opposition parties score emphatic election win

-Slovak opposition led by the Ordinary People party (OLANO) won an emphatic victory in the country's parliamentary election, as voters angry with graft routed the ruling centre-left Smer that has dominated the political scene for over a decade.
-Results from 96.16% of voting districts showed on Sunday that OLANO, a politically amorphous, pro-European Union and pro-NATO movement focused on fighting corruption, took 24.95% of the vote, far ahead of the ruling Smer with 18.5%.
+Slovakia's opposition led by the Ordinary People party (OLANO) won an emphatic victory in Saturday's parliamentary election, as voters angry with graft routed the ruling centre-left Smer that has dominated the political scene for over a decade.
+Complete results showed on Sunday that OLANO, a politically amorphous, pro-European Union and pro-NATO movement, took 25.02% of the vote, far ahead of the ruling Smer with 18.29%.

-Support for OLANO surged in recent weeks, from less than 6% late last year, concentrating a protest vote fed by the murder of an investigative journalist and his fiancée two years ago.
-Seats won by other liberal and conservative parties gave OLANO a strong position to lead negotiations to form a new centre-right government.

-Matovic said he would reach out to leaders of three other parties - the liberal Freedom and Solidarity, the conservative For the People of former president Andrej Kiska, and the socially conservative, eurosceptic We Are Family - to form an alliance that would have constitutional majority of over 90 seats in the 150-seat parliament.
-Prime Minister Peter Pellegrini from Smer acknowledged defeat and said the party's run in the office, for 12 out of the past 14 years, may be over.
+Matovic said he would contact leaders of three other centre-right parties - the liberal Freedom and Solidarity (SaS), the mildly conservative For the People of former president Andrej Kiska, and the socially conservative, eurosceptic We Are Family - to form an alliance that would have a majority of over 90 seats in the 150-seat parliament.
+Prime Minister Peter Pellegrini from Smer acknowledged defeat and said the party's run in power - 12 out of the past 14 years - was over.

-"A probable departure of our party into opposition is not such a surprise," Pellegrini told reporters.
+"We are going into opposition... and we will be a very able opposition from day one," he said in a television debate on Sunday.
 Smer scored its worst result since 2002.
-Its nationalist and Hungarian minority allies did not win any seats, the first time in decades that Hungarians will not be represented.
+Its nationalist and Hungarian minority allies did not win any seats, the first time in decades that Hungarians will not be directly represented.

+Predictions that the far-right, anti-Western People's Party could make gains were not borne out as it won under 8%.
+MURDER OF A JOURNALIST

-The political shift in the euro zone member state, which has avoided fights with Brussels unlike its central European Visegrad Group neighbours Hungary and Poland, started with the 2018 murder of journalist Jan Kuciak and his fiancée.
+The political shift in European Union member state, which has avoided fights with Brussels unlike its central European neighbours Hungary and Poland, started with the 2018 murder of journalist Jan Kuciak and his fiancée.
 An investigation unearthed communications between a businessman now on trial for ordering the hit and politicians and judicial officials.
 The defendant has denied the charges.

-The killing led to the biggest street protests in the post-communist era, forcing Smer leader Robert Fico to resign, though his party held on to power.
-Matovic, 46, told Reuters last week he wanted to be a conciliatory voice toward the EU within Visegrad.
+The killing led to the biggest street protests in the post-communist era, forcing Smer leader Robert Fico to resign as prime minister, though his party held on to power.
+Matovic, 46, told Reuters last week he wanted to be a conciliatory voice toward the EU within the Visegrad Group of he Slovakia, Czech Republic, Hungary and Poland.

-The former owner of regional newspapers and a lawmaker since 2010, Matovic calls himself a social conservative and economic liberal but refuses to pin down OLANO on the left-right or liberal-conservative scale.
+Matovic, who formerly owned regional newspapers and who has been a lawmaker since 2010, calls himself a social conservative and economic liberal but declines to tag OLANO on a left-right or liberal-conservative scale.
 In the European Parliament, OLANO is aligned with the centre-right European People's Party.

-"I would like to send a positive signal," Matovic said, adding that he did not want European partners to feel Slovakia was a corrupt place "where journalists and their fiancees are murdered just because someone unearthed corruption".
+"I would like to send a positive signal," Matovic said on Sunday, adding that he did not want European partners to feel Slovakia was a corrupt place "where journalists and their fiancees are murdered just because someone unearthed corruption".
 He said he would strive for better education for the underprivileged Roma minority, and wanted the Roma, Hungarian and Ruthenian minorities to feel equal.

-Predictions that the far-right, anti-EU and anti-NATO People's Party could make strong gains were not borne out and the party won just over 8%.
-For an election poll graphic, click: https://fingfx.thomsonreuters.com/gfx/editorcharts/SLOVAKIA-ELECTION/0H001R8E0C3S/index.html
+The new coalition will have a conservative touch on social issues brought by some OLANO deputies and We Are Family, meaning there could be clashes with the other prospective coalition partners.
+"I fear that this government will be relatively fragile because, for example, SaS has in many areas different values from We Are Family," said political scientist Matus Sloboda.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)